My life changed as I moved countries..

 “Remembering that I’ll be dead soon is the most important tool I’ve ever encountered to help me make the big choices in life.
 Because almost everything – all external expectations, all pride, all fear of embarrassment or failure – these things just fall away in the face of death, leaving only what is truly important.”
 As said by Steve Jobs, do what you can today and do not fear the coming.

-Different people, language, food and other factors made me feel like I was away from my people, my home.
+Different people, language, food, and other factors made me feel like I was away from my people, my home.
 However, after overcoming this hurdle, I felt more at ease and welcome in the land of freedom.
-These two years of college have been an eye opener to me.
-I have managed to keep up with my studies, make earnings by working on campus for the little expenditures, and fly usually three times a week to get my flight hours.
+These two years of college have been an eye-opener for me.
+I have managed to keep up with my studies, make earnings by working on campus for the little expenditures and fly usually three times a week to get my flight hours.
 Life of an international student is not that easy, especially when you don’t know a single soul in the domicile.
 I have unquestionably learned to live independently.

 No way I am ever planning to leave this beautiful place.
 This is my new home, my new life.
 My all-time tip to the college students moving places would be- stay strong!
 There are times when all you see is bad happening to you, but soon you will see a light through the tunnel.
 There will be a time when you will be proud of your hard work and achievements, so stay strong and motivate!